 Mr. Don Ptalis, the Public Company's sole officer and director resigned at the time of the consummation of the Reverse Merger.
-Reference is made to the disclosure set forth under Item 2.01 of this Form 8-K, which disclosure is incorporated herein by reference.
 The following executive officers and directors were appointed to their current positions listed in the table in connection with the Reverse Merger.
 Except for Sanford Rich, who was appointed a director effective with the closing of the Reverse Merger, each person listed in the table had identical positions with Aspen.

 Name Age Position

+-

 Michael Mathews 50 Chief Executive Officer, and Chairman of the Board

 Gerald Williams 58 President

 David Garrity 51 Chief Financial Officer

 Brad Powers 36 Chief Marketing Officer

 Angela Siegel 32 Executive Vice President of Marketing

 Michael D'Anton 54 Director

 C. James Jensen 70 Director

 David Pasi 51 Director

 Sanford Rich 54 Director

 John Scheibelhoffer 50 Director

 Paul Schneier 61 Director